Unixplorian Enlightened Monarchy

 The Enlightenment and Human Reasoning

-The Enlightenment was a cultural movement in Europe during the 1700s, with roots in the late 1600s.
-The change was a strong force in the early 1700s, ending around 1800.
+The Enlightenment was a cultural movement in Europe during the 18th century, with roots in the late 17th century.
+The change was a significant force in the early 1700s, lasting until around 1800.
 The peak was reached in France with Voltaire and the so-called Encyclopaedists.
-This intellectual movement's vitality came from science's natural progress and the attendant credibility crisis for the Christian religion.
+The vitality of this intellectual movement stemmed from science's natural progress and the attendant credibility crisis facing the Christian religion.
 The principal idea was the firm belief in the human ability to reason.

-Following the scientific methodology, intellectuals began to criticize inequities in society.
+Following the scientific method, intellectuals began to criticize societal inequities.
 Therefore, one should not uncritically believe in things that policymakers and other authorities claim.
-The right way to change the culture would be to find out the facts by studying them rationally and changing injustices to create a more harmonious society of freethinking individuals.
+The right way to change the culture would be to gather facts by studying them rationally and addressing injustices to create a more harmonious society of freethinking individuals.

 The Scientific Revolution

 What is now labeled "big science" also had humble beginnings during the Enlightenment.
-The scientific revolution went into full bloom in the 1700s.
+The Scientific Revolution reached its full bloom in the 1700s.
 Collecting, classifying, and exploring the world and beyond became essential globally.
 "Museums, libraries, and scientific institutions flourished, and the educated middle and upper classes became interested in private research in various scientific fields.

 Famous coffee houses became very popular in larger cities.
-People discussed politics and philosophical and scientific ideas and read newspapers and magazines.
+People discussed politics, philosophical and scientific ideas, and read newspapers and magazines.
 Professional scientists, as we know them, were not yet a reality.
 Amateurs often laid the foundations for what we now consider to be scientific disciplines.

 Spreading the Ideas

 How did these new ideas spread?
 The increased literacy rate in the 1700s helped bring scientific knowledge to society in a completely different way than before.
-It must be stated that democratization still had a minimal scope, and science's progress was primarily concerned with the educated urban population.
+It must be noted that democratization still had a limited scope, and science's progress was primarily focused on the educated urban population.

 Enlightenment and Religion